Aftermath: 21 - Chimes at Midnight (2015)

 Already, images and ideas begin to haunt him.

 Manila.
 The man had described it—completely and circumspectly both.
-Hermann can see him in his mind’s eye, staring into a yellow sky, choking behind a respirator, feeling alien toxins coat his lungs.
+Hermann sees him in his mind’s eye, staring into a yellow sky, choking behind a respirator, feeling alien toxins coat his lungs.
 The real man is so young.
 So young.
 Twenty-five and running half of JET-Force?
 Twenty-five and designing the equipment that will function in the most toxic environment humanity has yet faced?
 Twenty-five, and dying in Manila?
-Twenty-five, and working, feverishly, unto the hour of his death?
+Twenty-five, and working feverishly unto the hour of his death?
 Like Galois had, centuries ago.

 There’s a thought he doesn’t need.

-He is struck, unbidden, by a vision of Newton, sitting on a hospital bed in the Philippines, dressed in scrubs, feet bare, dictating into his phone, already breathing supplemental oxygen.
-His hair is unstyled, unkempt, and those green streaks look strangely natural now.
+He’s struck unbidden by a vision of Newton sitting on a hospital bed in the Philippines, dressed in scrubs, feet bare, dictating into his phone, already breathing supplemental oxygen.
+His hair is unstyled, unkempt, and those green streaks look strangely natural beneath the poisoned sky.
 There’s a golden glow beyond the window—sunlight filtered by an atmosphere of dust and smoke and aerosolized kaiju.
 What had he said?
 Never did get around to the Rilke.
 But it always would have been something.

-Hermann shuts his eyes against a surge of intense emotion.
+Hermann shuts his eyes against a surge of emotion.
 Pure acuity, unparsable.

 He’s known he was in love with the idea of Dr. Geiszler since their first flurried rounds of correspondence.
 But his idle fantasies of Newton, entertained on the Shatterdome roof—they seem foolish, childish things.
 He’s in love with the real man.
 The real man, whom he knows, and knows intimately.
 Who, this very night, crawled into a damaged Jaeger and rescued a child.